MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/gdpr/gdpr-guide.md

 ### Right to correct\*

-Contoso might decide to take any of the following actions in response to a DSR request to correct data:
+An organization might decide to take any of the following actions in response to a DSR request to correct data:

 + Use the Person search report to find the information that is the subject of the request.
 + Extend the Person search report by authoring a new entity or extending an existing entity.